kyma-project/kyma/hack/table-gen/README.md

 ## Overview

-This package contains a tool used by kyma developers which purpose is to automatically generate documentation table which documents CRD, and write it to specified MD files.
+This package contains a tool that automatically generates a documentation table documenting a CRD, and writes it to specified `.md` files.

 ## Functionality